Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/02-base/04-list-refactor/readme.md

-# 05 List Refactor
+# 04 List Refactor

 ## Summary

 This example takes the _03-list-users_ example as a starting point.

-We will add some refactor to enhance project readiblity and maintalibility.
+We will add some refactor to enhance project readability and maintainability.

 ## Step by step guided example